Crypto-toolbox/bitex/README.md

 # BitEx
 BitEx is a collection of API Clients for Crypto Currency Exchanges.

-This project evolved out of the pure pleasure of writing clients for REST APIs, and a want and need for a single data stream to read from for my bitcoin bots.

-# What is BitEx

-Bitex provides primarily REST-based clients for a variety of Crypto exchanges.
-It comes packaged with a publish-subscribe module, which allows easy polling and distribution of exchange data to, for example, an automated trading strategy.
+It provides primarily REST-based clients for a variety of Crypto exchanges.
+It handles authentication and requests to common endpoints via convenience methods, as well as granting access to all other endpoint via the low level api interface.

 # State
 --------------------------------